creative-co/dockhero-docs/README.md

 Starting motdhttp_web_1...
 ```

-Now you should be able to see message of the day by opening the app in your browser
+Now you should be able to see MOTD by opening the app in your browser

 ```term
 $ heroku dh:open